jordanwilson230/kubectl-plugins/README.md

 A collection of plugins for kubectl integration

 ###### Note
 - You can run these plugins without having to use kubectl's "plugin" command at runtime.
-Just, *`kubectl ssh`*, or *`kubectl deploy`*, for example.
+Just, *"`kubectl ssh`"*, or *"`kubectl deploy`"*, for example.
 - Some plugins require jq ( brew/apt/yum install jq )
 - All coding was written to maintain compatibility across both BSD and GNU.
 - The *deploy* plugin contains some in-house customizations.
 You'll want to adjust accordingly if using it as a template for your own work.